Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 I then passed by the NISSOS RODOS.
 Considering how small the GEORGIOS BROUFAS II is, I was forced to see the gigantic ferry while looking upwards.

 The NISSOS RODOS seen in Piraeus.
 The 2018 season marked her first operating solely on the Piraeus-Chios-Mytilene line.
-Before that, if charters overseas are excluded, she has had experience on the Corinth-Venice line (two different stints), on the Piraeus-Paros-Kos-Rhodes line (on the Cyclades and the Dodecanese) and on the Northeast Aegean Sea lifeline, where she also made stops in several Cyclades islands (Syros and Mykonos, or Paros and Naxos) and in Patmos.
+Before that, if charters overseas are excluded, she has had experience on the Corinth-Venice line on the Adriatic Sea (under two different stints), on the Piraeus-Paros-Kos-Rhodes line (on the Cyclades and the Dodecanese) and on the Northeast Aegean Sea lifeline, where she also made stops in several Cyclades islands (namely Syros and Mykonos, or Paros and Naxos) and in Patmos.

-Besides the NSISOS RODOS, I was thrilled to see a well-known ferry for the first time in more than three years: it was the fantastic DIAGORAS of Blue Star Ferries, which had returned to Greece following two years under Africa Morocco Link (a subsidiary of Attica Group).
-Previously operating on the Dodecanese lifeline, she entered service in 2018 on the Piraeus-Mykonos-Patmos-Ikaria-Fournoi-Samos-Chios-Mytilene-Limnos-Kavala lifeline, replacing the NISSOS RODOS.
+Besides the NSISOS RODOS, I was thrilled to see a well-known ferry for the first time in more than three years.
+Indeed it was the fantastic DIAGORAS of Blue Star Ferries, which had returned to Greece following two years with Africa Morocco Link (a subsidiary of Attica Group) on the Gibraltar Strait.
+Previously operating on the Dodecanese lifeline, she entered service in 2018 on the Piraeus-Mykonos-Patmos-Ikaria-Fournoi-Samos-Chios-Mytilene-Limnos-Kavala lifeline, thereby replacing the NISSOS RODOS.

-The Japanese bow of the NISSOS RODOS.
+Another view of the NISSOS RODOS.
 She arrived in Greece in 2005.
-Before that, she was owned by the Japanese company Taiheiyo Ferry.
-Her sister ship, the KITAKAMI, was still operating for the latter as of 2018, but due to a newly-built ferry replacing her, she has been sold for scrap, being only 30 years old (and two years younger than the NISSOS RODOS).
+Before that, she was owned by the Japanese company Taiheiyō Ferry.
+Her sister ship, namely the KITAKAMI, was still operating for the latter as of 2018, but due to a newly-built ferry replacing her, she has been sold for scrap at only 30 years old (due to being two years younger than the NISSOS RODOS, which will likely continue to operate for many more years).

 A view of the DIAGORAS and the NISSOS RODOS.
-Both ships were built in Japan, both ships' names are related to the island of Rhodes (Diagoras was a well-known Ancient Rhodian athlete), both had past experience on the Dodecanese and both now operate on the Northeast Aegean Sea.
+Both ships were built in Japan, both ships' names are related to the island of Rhodes (as Diagoras was a well-known Ancient Rhodian athlete), both had past experience on the Dodecanese and both now operate on the Northeast Aegean Sea.
 The DIAGORAS actually took over the lifeline on which the NISSOS RODOS was operating from 2015 to 2017.
-Between both ships, the floating museum HELLAS LIBERTY, a Liberty ship, can be seen.
+Between both ships, the floating museum HELLAS LIBERTY, which one of the only three surviving Liberty ships in the world, can be seen.

 As we start exiting the port, I saw another ship with experience on the Northeast Aegean Sea and the Dodecanese, and also with a stint overseas before making a comeback to Greek waters, just like both the NISSOS RODOS and the DIAGORAS did.
 This time, the description corresponded to that of the NISSOS CHIOS, also owned by Hellenic Seaways.